 Drafting, acting as, and assisting trustees in Florida

 Trusts are useful estate tools that help you preserve your assets and protect your beneficiaries.
 In many cases, the heirs to estates that are placed entirely in trusts can avoid probate — and thus, trusts can effect less expensive, more expeditious allocation of assets and keep private information out of public records.
-Our trust administration attorneys at The Burbine Law Firm, P.A. can:
+Our trust administration attorneys at R. Todd Burbine, Esq. can:

 - Draft a living trust

 - Assist a trustee with trust administration Living Trust